bsedin/redispatcher/README.md

 ![This is really cool dispatcher.
 However es6-dispatcher is really piece of crap](https://zhf.io/raw/p8IRct)

-Dispatch with everything to everythere with ease.
+Dispatch ActiveRecord objects to any structures with ease.

 ## Installation